joklawitter/geophylo/README.md

 ### Python Implementation

 The Python implementation solves the external labeling problem using Gurobi as an integer linear programming (ILP) solver.
+In addition, a prototype UI is provided accessible as local webserver.

 ### Additional Resources